Blue ridge labs Founder FELLowship

 Phase 2 is focuses on momentum and execution.
 You’ll build your MVP, refine your go-to-market strategy, and prepare to raise capital or secure pilots.

-• A $20,000 stipend to support you during the build
+• A $20,000 stipend to support you during the build phase

 • Structured workshops on product, growth, and fundraising